 · Data representation; examples of good and bad graphics; principles of graphic construction; some pitfalls to be avoided; presentation graphics.

 · Graphics environments; interactive graphics; windows; linked windows; graphics objects.

 · Statistical graphics; stem and leaf plots, box plots, histograms; smoothing histograms; quantile-quantile plots; representing multivariate data; scatterplots; clustering; stars and faces; dynamic graphics including data rotation and brushing.

 · Relationships between variables; smoothing scatterplots; simple regression; modelling and diagnostic plots; exploring surfaces; contour plots and perspective plots; multiple regression; relationships in time and space; time series modelling and diagnostic plots.

 Upon successful completion, students will have the knowledge and skills to:

-- Use diagnostic plots when conducting statistical modelling to explore and refine statistical models for data, including detailed explanations of such use; and,
+- Use diagnostic plots when conducting statistical modelling to explore and refine statistical models for data, including detailed explanations of such use.

-- Construct and interpret graphical displays for dependent data.
+- Construct and interpret in detail graphical displays for dependent data.

 - Typical assessment may include, but is not restricted to: exams, assignments, quizzes, presentations and other assessment as appropriate (100) [LO 1,2,3,4,5,6,7]